 Here is one language editor:

-The JavaScript in the code find the route and show error message as per product, category other other page.
-If you need similar to design then you need to select different language in the Language editor and enter different value as per lanugage.
+The JavaScript in the code finds the route and shows an error message as per the product, category another page.
+If you need a similar design, then you need to select a different language in the Language editor and enter a different value as per language.

 Add Google Analytics Tracking